jaicab/jaicab.github.io/_posts/2016-03-08-design-is-choice.md

 ---
-title: "Design is choice"
+title: Design is choice
-meta: "It's important to make the right choice when approaching work"
+meta: It's important to make the right choice when approaching work.
 ---